andycroll/andycroll.com/_posts/2020/2020-02-02-calculate-a-mean-average-from-a-ruby-array.md

 ---

 Ruby doesn’t provide a native method to generate an average (mean) value from an array of integers.
-Its built-in [math](https://ruby-doc.org/core-2.7.0/Math.html) library deals with more complex calculations than that and there's no native `#average` or `#mean` method on `Array`.
+Its built-in [math](https://ruby-doc.org/core-2.7.0/Math.html) library focuses on more complex calculations and there's no built-in `#average` or `#mean` method on `Array`.

 This leaves us free to create our own implementation, with opportunities to shoot ourselves in the foot.